A few facts about wheat

 Marker Assisted Selection

-Jamie Sherman (JSherman@Montana.edu) is the educational coordinator for the MASWheat and the TriticeaeCAP projects, you can contact her for comments and further information related to education and outreach.
+Jason Cook (email@example.com) is the educational coordinator for the TriticeaeCAP project.
+You can contact him for comments and further information related to education and outreach.